 Below are the possible statuses when building a short message index:

-After the build, incremental index builds can be run as needed instead of full builds.
+After the full index build is complete, you can run incremental index builds as needed instead of performing full builds.
 For more information, see Running incremental index builds.

 Refer to Creating a short message search to start searching on the index results from the Documents list.